joshuay1/kk24-deliberation-voting-dataset/README.md

 ## Methods and Algorithms

 ### Radial Clustering for Group Formation
+While the PCD framework can be implemented using various clustering algorithms, for the KK24 case study we employed a Radial Clustering method.
+Most standard clustering algorithms like k-Means create uneven groups or exclude outliers.
+The Radial Clustering method addresses these challenges by projecting participants into a two-dimensional opinion space and dividing it into "pizza slice" sectors, with each sector containing an equal number of participants.

 The `radial_clustering.py` script implements the novel approach described in the paper for creating balanced deliberation groups based on participant preferences.
 The algorithm:

 1. Applies Principal Component Analysis (PCA) to reduce the high-dimensional voting data to a 2D representation